-The following table summarizes the sources of information considered when identifying the climate change risks and opportunities to which RailCo is exposed.
+The following table summarizes the sources of information considered when identifying the climate change risks and opportunities to which RailCo is exposed:

-Risk and opportunity identification sourception

-Risks and Opportunities Management Subject company reporting 1 Comparable company reporting 2 SASB materiality map Equity analyst reports External data providers

-Opportunity: Rising temperatures ~ ~

-Opportunity: Extreme weather events ~ ~ ~

-Risk: Class 1 exposure to coal ~ ~
+Risk and opportunity identification sourception tunities Management Subject company reporting 1 Comparable company reporting 2 SASB materiality map Equity analyst reports External data providers Opport Opportunity: Rising temperatures ~ ~ and Opportunity: Extreme weather events ~ ~ ~ Risks Risk: Class I exposure to coal ~ ~

 1 RailCo has not prepared any sustainability reporting; very limited commentary on climate change risks and opportunities included in the management discussion and analysis sections of its annual report.
 2 RailCo has only very limited comparability to other publicly traded companies (ie rail services account for only a small proportion of the overall business).

-- · RailCo Inc.
+- RailCo Inc.

 - WYZ Transmission

 - Candor Energy

-- Forestry Plantation Asset
+- Forest Plantation Asset

-Physical risks and opportunities - background
+Physical risks and opportunities: background